cellml/libcellml/docs/reference/inform/inform10_3.rst

       </component>

-    Please refer to :ref:`The math information item<spec_math>` for information on the :code:`math` items.
+    Please refer to :ref:`The math information item<spec_math>` for information on the :code:`math` items and MathML format.

     .. container:: heading3